mb-codelearning/opensource-research/README.md

 ## Getting Started

-* Download your Latex® preffered editor's.
+* Download your Latex® prefered editor's.
 * Git clone the project
 * You're good to go !

 ### Prerequisites

-What things you need to install the software and how to install them

 Install a Latex® editor to start working you can see [official latex project](https://www.latex-project.org/get/) to get your tool